ERNI-Academy/training-get-fit-at-git/slides.md

 # understand the log

-Identify in graphs the nodes (commits), the connections, the parents and the children.
-Refer to previous slide with graph or to upcoming _exercise #1_.
+Identify in a git graph (refer to previous slide with graph or to upcoming _exercise #1_):

+- the nodes (commits)
+- the connections
+- the parents and the children.
+- the merge commits

-Not using the log view with branches is like typing with half eye instead of 2.
+Not using the graph log view with branches is like typing with half eye instead of 2.
 This feature is a bit hidden in github (_insights_ / _network_).

 ---